apache/jena-site/source/documentation/ontology/__index.md

 OWL, this distinction is important: only object properties can be transitive or symmetric.

-The OWL language is sub-divided into three syntax classes:
+The OWL language is sub-divided into several syntax classes:
+*OWL2 Full*, *OWL2 DL*, *OWL2 RL*, *OWL2 EL*, *OWL2 QL*,
+and also *OWL1 Lite*, *OWL1 DL* and *OWL1 Full*.
+The last three are deprecated now.
+OWL2 EL, OWL2 QL and OWL2 RL do not permit some constructions allowed in OWL2 Full and OWL2 DL.
+Although OWL1 is deprecated, Jena Ontology API still supports it.
-*OWL Lite*, *OWL DL* and *OWL Full*.
-OWL DL does not permit some constructions allowed in OWL Full, and OWL Lite has all the constraints of OWL DL plus some more.
-The intent for OWL Lite and OWL DL is to make the task of reasoning with expressions in that subset more tractable.
-Specifically, OWL DL is intended to be able to be processed efficiently by a
+The intent for OWL2 RL, EL, QL, and also OWL1 Lite and OWL1 DL, is to make the task of reasoning with expressions in that subset more tractable.
-[*description logic*](http://en.wikipedia.org/wiki/Description_logic)
-reasoner.
-OWL Lite is intended to be amenable to processing by a variety of reasonably simple inference algorithms, though experts in the field have challenged how successfully this has been achieved.
+Specifically, OWL (1 & 2) DL is intended to be able to be processed efficiently by a [*description logic*](http://en.wikipedia.org/wiki/Description_logic) reasoner.
+OWL1 Lite is intended to be amenable to processing by a variety of reasonably simple inference algorithms, though experts in the field have challenged how successfully this has been achieved.
+[OWL 2 EL](https://www.w3.org/TR/owl2-profiles/#OWL_2_EL) is particularly useful in applications employing ontologies that contain very large numbers of properties and/or classes.
+The EL acronym reflects the profile's basis in the EL family of description logics, logics that provide only Existential quantification.
+[OWL 2 QL](https://www.w3.org/TR/owl2-profiles/#OWL_2_QL) is aimed at applications that use very large volumes of instance data, and where query answering is the most important reasoning task.
+The QL acronym reflects the fact that query answering in this profile can be implemented by rewriting queries into a standard relational Query Language.
+[OWL 2 RL](https://www.w3.org/TR/owl2-profiles/#OWL_2_RL) is aimed at applications that require scalable reasoning without sacrificing too much expressive power.
+The RL acronym reflects the fact that reasoning in this profile can be implemented using a standard Rule Language.

 While the OWL standards documents note that OWL builds on top of the (revised) RDF specifications, it is possible to treat OWL as a